mezpahlan/mezpahlan.github.io/README.md

 - [ ] Write custom Jekyll plugin for responsive picture formatting with figure support
 - [ ] Apply cutsom Jekyll plugin to this blog
 - [ ] Sort out CSS site wide
-- [ ] Add new item to portolio...... this site!!
 - [ ] Add new section for Physics uni archive
 - [ ] Harden the Rakefile to maybe split into more granular tasks?